dslm4515/CMLFS/README.md

 <li>libcap still expects gcc - Temp-fix: `ln -sv clang /usr/bin/gcc`</li>
 <li>libelf(elfutils) requires a compiler with GNU99 support.
 Clang doe not have true GNU99 support.
 Compiles fine with GCC from cross-tools</li>
 <li>Diskboot.img of grub is not correctly built with clang.
 Grub needs to be built with GCC </li>
 <li>Cannot build cgnutools with host's LLVM/Clang.
-Has to be complied with Host's GCC or cross-tools toolchain.
+Has to be complied with Host's GCC or previously built cross-tools toolchain.
 </ul>

 ## Change log

 <ul>
+<li>1.1.0: Sucessfully merged cross-tools and cgnutools to include GCC & binutils.
 <li>1.0.0: Sucessfully built on x86_64.
 GCC built as secondary compiler in /opt/gnu.
 <li>0.1.3: Configure Stage1 clang correctly with x86_64-pc-linux-musl.cfg.
 <li>0.1.2: Use stage0 to build a stage1 clang...Stage1 clang will be used in chroot.
 Stage1 clang fails to compile</li>